 100 Years of Salzburg Festival

+“The entire city is a stage” – this is how the founders of the Salzburg Festival – Max Reinhardt, Hugo von Hofmannsthal and Richard Strauss – formulated their intentions 100 years ago.
+Their wishes came true: In the meantime, the Salzburg Festival has become one of the most important festivals for the performing arts worldwide.
 For several weeks in summer, this city of 150,000 people becomes the hub of the cultural world.
 Salzburg owes this annual transformation to the Salzburg Festival: a festival acclaimed worldwide for its exceptional musical quality.
 Every year, top international stars such as Anna Netrebko, Rolando Villazón and Riccardo Muti draw more than 250,000 culture lovers from around the globe to enjoy opera, theatre and concerts that are second to none.

 Jedermann: the Festival classic, without which it is practically impossible to imagine the Festival, though also vice versa.
 It is the dream of many a theatre lover to see, at least once in their life, this play by Hugo von Hofmannsthal performed on Cathedral Square.
 Yet they are not the only ones enthralled by this timeless piece.
 From prognostications about what dress Paramour will wear this season, to photos of the traditional Bieranstich, when a beer keg is tapped at the official party accompanying the premiere: “Jedermann” has all of this Festival City waiting with bated breath for the very latest!
 No wonder, then, that every one of the more than 2500 seats for this audience favorite are regularly sold out.